Aiven-Labs/nextjs-no-netlify/workshop-script.md

 > **Note** can use `netlify open` to go to the netlify dashboard for the site

-## Define which PostgreSQL and Redis the app should use
+## Define which PostgreSQL and Aiven for Caching the app should use

 * Go to the Aiven Console, and to the PostgreSQL service page
 * Copy the SERVICE URI
 * Use `netlify env:set DATABASE_URL ‘THE-POSTGRES-SERVICE-URI’` - remember
   we’ll need to quote the URL at the command line

-* Go to the Aiven Console, and to the Redis service page
+* Go to the Aiven Console, and to the Aiven for Caching service page
 * Copy the SERVICE URI
-* Use `netlify env:set REDIS_URI ‘THE-REDIS-SERVICE-URI’`
+* Use `netlify env:set REDIS_URI ‘THE-AIVEN-FOR-CACHING-SERVICE-URI’`

 `netlify env:list` will show them back